Huntington Beach Desalination Project

 "Orange County has an opportunity to play a leadership role by planning for its future.
 While the fresh water facility is not the sole answer to Southern California water needs, it should definitely be included especially given the current state of California's levee system."

-~ Lucy Dunn, Former President and CEO, Orange County Business Council
+~ Lucy Dunn, President and CEO, Orange County Business Council

 Home | Desal 101 | Project Facts | Environment | Supporters | About | News | Contact